Paypal Account Limitations: Why is PayPal Restricting My Activity?

 - Proof of identity

-We want to offer a little more context for that point outlined above.
-It’s important to remember that PayPal disputes and credit card chargebacks are not quite the same thing.
+PayPal disputes and credit card chargebacks are not quite the same thing.

 Traditional chargebacks are strictly regulated by card networks like Visa and Mastercard.
-They can only be filed when a credit or debit card was used to make a purchase.
-If a customer wishes to dispute a PayPal transaction directly through their bank, that process will remove PayPal from the equation.
+They can only be filed by contacting the bank that issued the credit or debit card used to make a purchase.
+On the other hand, PayPal disputes may be handled through the PayPal Resolution Center in many instances.

 Removing PayPal Account Limitations